5800 students unlocked their dream jobs with UG/PG programs in top colleges. Apply Now!

 With the existence of such a variety of MBA program mediums, it gets difficult for the management aspirants to pick the right one for themselves.
+You can also check our blog to compare Regular MBA vs Distance MBA vs Online MBA.
 Mainly, the choice that the candidates need to make is between full-time or part-time MBA.
 The candidates must take into account their reasons for pursuing a management course, flexibility in terms of time & money, personal constraints and a lot of other factors before choosing the right MBA channel for themselves.

 Factors to consider when choosing full time or part-time MBA

 Below are certain factors distinguishing full-time and part-time MBA.
 This comparison can assist you in evaluating both the mediums of pursuing an MBA and pick the right one for yourself.

 The concepts taught in a part-time MBA program are somewhat similar to that of full-time MBA programs.
 You can also read our blog on MBA syllabus.
 The only major difference is the kind of industry exposure and classroom learnings, which is better in a regular MBA compared to a part-time MBA.